OxCSML-BayesNP/BNP_factorization_last/README.md

 # BNP-factorization

-Julia code for the Generalized Gamma Edge partition model
+Julia code for the Nonnegative Bayesian nonparametric factor models with completely random measures.

 ### Installing